-When I make naturalistic setups, I like to have a base of 1 to 2 inches of hydroponic balls, cover those over with a nylon screen, and then add in my soil mixture, which is generally 3 parts organic soil to 1 part organic sphagnum peat moss, both of which have been broken down well with any hard clumps or sticks removed.
+When I make naturalistic setups, I like to have a base of 1 to 2 inches of hydroponic balls, cover those over with a nylon screen, and then add in my soil mixture, which is generally a mix of organic soil, sphagnum peat, leaf litter, and ABG mix, all of which have been broken down well with any hard clumps removed.
 For crested geckos, you can also add "cleaning crew" bugs like isopods and springtails to the soil, and I like to mix in a little bit of earthworm castings for natural fertilizer as well for the plants.

 You should consider not housing males together, as they can have a tendency to fight with each other.
-After proper quarantine, some keepers choose to house animals together.
-If you choose this route, please continue to keep an eye on animals.
+After proper quarantine, some keepers do choose to house animals together.
+If you go down this route, please continue to keep an eye on animals.
 Every new animal introduced into an enclosure increases the chances of problems popping up as these animals tend to see other geckos as either competition for food, competition for resting spaces, or something to mate with.
-Males should never be housed with females unless you have done all necessary research about breeding to ensure that your animals are ready, and that you can keep them healthy through the process.
 Geckos of different sizes should also not be housed together, as a larger gecko can intimidate a smaller gecko away from food and resting spots, or cause injury to smaller geckos.

 Smaller juveniles and hatchlings can be housed in smaller enclosures, so that they may more readily find their food sources.
 Hatchlings can fare well in a Kritter-Keeper/Faunarium enclosure, generally for a few months, as long as there are leaves and a small branch or two to climb on.
 A caveat on Faunarium setups: They do have a lot of airflow.
 This can be good in the humid summers, but in winter when many people have heat running often, these types of enclosures can dry out a bit too quickly, so you may wish to cover some of the holes in the enclosure with plastic wrap or cover part of the enclosure with a small, slightly damp towel.
 As with adults, keep in mind that even juveniles can squabble, and may especially bite a cagemate's tail, so be prepared not to house even hatchlings together.
 If you choose to house your smaller/juvenile geckos in larger enclosures, I recommend offering several small feeding stations so the gecko can easily find food and thrive.

 Crested geckos in the wild enjoy soft, ripe/overripe fruit items as well as live insects.
-Up until recently, many crested gecko breeders swore by using fruit baby foods supplemented with necessary vitamins and minerals.
-However, in the past several years, many different pre-packaged crested gecko foods have come out onto the market.
+In the past, many crested gecko breeders swore by using fruit baby foods supplemented with necessary vitamins and minerals.
+However, more recently, many different pre-packaged crested gecko foods have come out onto the market.
 My geckos are currently thriving on a mix of diets which include Pangea Fruit Mix (original), Pangea Fruit Mix (Complete), live Blaptica dubia roaches, and a variety of blended fruits.
-Both the Pangea Fruit Mix versions can currently be found at Pangeareptile's online store.Please note that not all geckos enjoy all foods equally.
-In past seasons, my geckos have loved the older versions of a different food brand, though since the food has moved to a newer version, they have been less keen on it.
+Pangea Fruit Mixes can currently be found at Pangeareptile's online store.Please note that not all geckos enjoy all foods equally.
 It can be a bit tricky to figure out what works for your geckos but please keep in mind that not all pre-packaged foods are created equally.
 As with dog and cat foods, there are some on the market that are just not decent for your animals.
-Avoid foods whose ingredients lists start with unnecessary ingredients like corn, tomato pomace, and other fillers.
+Avoid foods whose ingredients lists start with low quality ingredients like corn, tomato pomace, and other fillers.